Consumer medicine information

 C. Repeated supratherapeutic ingestion (RSTI) of paracetamol.

-Patients who ingest excessive paracetamol for a therapeutic purpose (e.g. pain, viral illness) or ingest therapeutic doses of paracetamol and have symptoms of acute liver injury (e.g. abdominal pain, nausea and vomiting) are managed as RSTI.
+Patients who ingest excessive paracetamol for a therapeutic purpose (e.g. pain, viral infection) or ingest therapeutic doses of paracetamol and have symptoms of acute liver injury (e.g. abdominal pain, nausea and vomiting) are managed as RSTI.
 If the ingestion is deliberate/intentional they should be managed as per acute intentional ingestion.

 In patients who ingested paracetamol dose of ≥ 10 grams or ≥ 200 milligrams/kg (whichever is less) over a single 24 hour period, and have an ALT ≥ 50 U/L or serum paracetamol concentration ≥ 20 milligrams/L (132 micromol/L), commence acetylcysteine infusion.